 ‘Vocation is to be the very heart of the new evangelisation at the threshold of the third millennium’] The 1997 document ‘In Verbo Tuo – New Vocations for a New Europe’ and the 2018 synod on ‘Youth, Faith and Vocational Discernment’ are essential to our understanding of this central aspect of our charism.
 It shows how the new evangelisation must proclaim again the strong sense of life as ‘vocation’ in its fundamental call to holiness.
 It is no coincidence that this new community found itself coming into existence at the beginning of the third millennium.

-There is a specific vocation for every living person connected to the simple fact of existing.
 We are witnessing the social, moral and religious disintegration of society, the ever-expanding ‘culture of death’ and the spread of systematic atheism and materialism.
-At the same time we recognise in many people the search for meaning and the thirst for truth.
-In response to this we desire to help promote a vocational culture wherein everyone feels ‘called by name’:
+At the same time, we see in many people, especially the younger generations, a tiredness with what our secular culture is offering and a thirst for the authentic values that Christianity has to offer.
+We recognise in many people the search for meaning and the desire for truth.
+In response to this COLW wants to promote a culture of vocation in which everyone feels ‘called by name’:

 - To live life as a response to love received.